aldobatta/Dark_cluster/README.md

 2) Copy the file **flash.par** inside the object folder to the folder you just created.

-This file contains properties for the simulation, like resolution, final time, boundary conditions, etc. For some simulations, you may need to copy additional files to this folder (not for the Sedov test).
+This file contains properties for the simulation (resolution, final time, boundary conditions, etc.).
+For some simulations, you may need to copy additional files to this folder (not for the Sedov test).

 ### Running jobs in the cluster

 Once we have the file **flash4** we cannot just execute the file to run our simulation.
-In computing clusters there's usually a workload manager (a program) in charge of organizing all jobs, simulations, scripts, etc. sent by the cluster's users.
+In computing clusters there's usually a workload manager (a program) in charge of organizing all jobs, simulations or scripts sent by the cluster's users.

 **Slurm** is the workload manager used by the **Dark cluster**.
 Check these links with useful commands and a brief explanation of how it works.